iamdipesh18/C-Programming/Tutorial 4 ( Control Statements  )/readme.txt

-In this repository, you will find a collection of programs I've written during my Bachelor's in Computer Engineering, particularly focusing on control statements.
+In this repository, you will find a collection of programs I've written, particularly focusing on control statements.
 These programs cover a variety of topics and concepts, helping me strengthen my skills in C programming.